sidnt/zio/docs/datatypes/tref.md

 title:  "TRef"
 ---

-A `TRef[A]` is a mutable reference to an immutable value, which can participate in transactions in STM.
+A `TRef[A]` is a mutable reference to an immutable¹ value `a:A`, which can participate in transactions in STM.
 The mutable reference can be retrieved and set from within transactions, with strong guarantees for atomicity, consistency, and isolation from other transactions.

 `TRef` provides the low-level machinery to create transactions from modifications of STM memory.